-The first reason to consider Samford for Nutrition & Dietetics is the excellent academics.
-You’ll be challenged, but you’ll learn more and grow more than you can imagine.
+The first reason to consider Samford for nutrition and dietetics is the excellent academics.
+You will be challenged, but you will learn more and grow more than you can imagine.
 Beyond academics, there are several reasons to consider Samford’s Department of Nutrition and Dietetics, including:

 - Low student-to-teacher ratio in the classroom

-- 16 work-stations in 2 food labs, a nutrition research lab, and a food science lab
+- State-of-the-art facilties, including 16 workstations in two food labs, a nutrition research lab and a food science lab

 - Pre-selection application and admission for Samford’s Dietetic Internship